-The shape of the Coca-Cola bottle was mistakenly based on the cacao tree seed pod.
+The design of the "hobble skirt" Coca-Cola bottle was based on the cacao pod.

 The unmistakable curved shape of its bottle has been part of Coca-Cola’s image since the original glass contour bottle was introduced throughout the United States in 1916.
 To this day people wonder where the design came from, and some odd theories about its origins have surfaced over the years, including one about its being modeled after a Victorian hooped dress.

 (One popular misconception credits the bottle’s unique form to famed industrial designer Raymond Loewy.
 That one is easily dismissed as Loewy didn’t arrive in America until 1919, three years after what came to be called the “hobble skirt” bottle was in wide distribution.
 Loewy later designed products for